Marsarah-dev/MarsarahTweaks/MarsarahTweaks/Readmes/MarsarahTweaks_Readme.txt

   Can be enabled/disabled during gameplay, but requires the Forge crafting menu to be reopened to take effect.

 ► Conflicts:
-  Incompatible with other mods that modify the crafted output of Bronze.
+  Incompatible with TripleBronze by KaceCottam or Triple Bronze JVL by Digitalroot.

 ----------------- [Cheaper Gear Recipe Amounts] ----------------